Hawaii COVID-19 'Resort Bubble' Program

 Kauai Resort Bubbles available

-New 'Resort Bubble' policies for Kauai county in 2021
+New 'Resort Bubble' policies for Kauai through April 5, 2021

 In late December 2020, Governor Ige approved Kauai Mayor Kawakami's request to implement a pre-and-post-travel testing program for visitors who stay in "resort bubble" hotels.
 The program currently allows travelers who participate in the program to enjoy the resort amenities for the first three days of their vacation until they are eligible to take their post-travel test.
 Once the post-travel test shows they are COVID-free, they will be released from quarantine and can leave the "resort bubble."
 You can view Emergency Rule 24 here.